 1. The AI/ML member (e.g. AI/ML Client) sends an AI/ML member participation configurations provisioning and management request as defined in clause 8.10.3.1.

-2. Upon receiving the request, the AI/ML Enabler server performs an authorization check of the AI/ML member.
+2. Upon receiving the request, the AIML Enablement server performs an authorization check of the AI/ML member.

-3. If the AI/ML member is authorised, the AI/ML Enabler Server stores the AI/ML member configurations and applies the provisioned configurations to ongoing and further the AI/ML operations (e.g., ML model training).
+3. If the AI/ML member is authorised, the AIML Enablement Server stores the AI/ML member configurations and applies the provisioned configurations to ongoing and further the AI/ML operations (e.g., ML model training).

-4. AI/ML Enabler Server provides the response to the AI/ML member with a status via AI/ML member participation configurations provisioning and management response defined in clause 8.10.3.2.
+4. AIML Enablement Server provides the response to the AI/ML member with a status via AI/ML member participation configurations provisioning and management response defined in clause 8.10.3.2.